larrye11ison/SqlTools/README.md

 # SqlTools

-An application for searching and browsing object scripts on Microsoft SQL Servers.
+An application written in .net 8 and WPF for searching and browsing object scripts on Microsoft SQL Servers.

 SqlTools can search by any or all of the following: